 While CBG can offer calming effects, these effects have not yet been tied to improving sleep.
 Most people use CBG in the daytime for focus and general well-being.

 While generally more research is needed to understand CBG’s full scope of benefits and potential usages, a recent study demonstrated CBG’s promising results for anti-inflammatory effects [2].
 While there is a connection between inflammation and sleep issues, CBG’s impact on inflammation has not been connected with supporting sleep improvement.
-A product of CBG gummies on a hand
+Most people use CBG products at high doses without experiencing side effects.
+Those who do report side effects often have symptoms similar to those seen with excessive CBD use.

 Would Taking CBN and CBG for Sleep Work?